 Contact poison: vaseline represents a poison that affects the first person to touch it.
-It causes the Poison effect-you are incapacitated for the first 10 seconds (no fighting or casting spells), then unconscious for 5 minutes, and then if not cured you will die.
+It causes the poison effect-you are immediately unconscious for 5 minutes, and then if not cured you will die.

 Ingestive poison: poison in your food or drink is represented by a Swedish Fish (a red gummy candy).
-If you find a Swedish Fish in your food or drink, whether or not you consumed it, you have been poisoned, with the same effects as Contact Poison.
+If you find a Swedish Fish in your food or drink, whether or not you consumed it, you have been poisoned (same effects as contact poison).